-A project in which the primary focus is on providing civil legal assistance is not appropriate for the Justice for Families Program.
-Applications in which more than 50% of the project budget is allocated for civil legal assistance would be better suited to the OVW Legal Assistance for Victims Program, for which applications are solicited annually.
+A project in which the primary focus is on providing civil legal assistance is not appropriate for the Justice for Families Program and will be removed from consideration.
+Applications that allocate more than 50% of project activities and the budget for civil legal assistance would be better suited to the OVW Legal Assistance for Victims Program, for which applications are solicited annually.

 Cost Sharing or Matching Requirement: No

 How to Apply: